Divyansh6799/Face-recognition-in-python-django/README.md

-## Employee Face Recognition System
+## Face Recognition System using Django

 The face recogntion system is used to train the faces of employees and detect them when they walk past the camera.
 It can be used as an attendence system for the employees.